What You Can Do:

 Dorchester, MA 02125-3105

 The Criminal Offender Record Information (CORI) section of the Massachusetts Government, Department of Criminal Justice Information Services (DCJIS) provides record checks for home health agencies, day cares, coaching organizations and more.

 Workers involved in these groups and industries may also want to do Massachusetts background checks on themselves.
 A self criminal background check allows people with a record to know what others may be viewing in regards to their past.
 It also lets the individual review the record to check for any inaccuracies that can then be corrected.

-Recent Massachusetts laws in regards to employee background checks state that the employer must present the applicant with his or her criminal record before asking questions relating to it.
+Recent Massachusetts laws in regards to individual background checks state that the organizations must present the person with his or her criminal record before asking questions relating to it.
 The fees for the DCJIS Massachusetts criminal background checks, which at the time of this writing are $25, may be waived for non-profit organizations.
 These groups should provide services for children or the elderly and be a 501C (3) organization.
 The CORI checks are for both organizations and individuals.

 The DCJIS has no walk in services and should be contacted by phone for mailing directions for a criminal record check.
 The DCJIS can also be reached for more information about the CORI automated criminal history records access system.

 Department of Criminal Justice and Information Services (DCJIS)